-LEVEL 4 Usually requires the completion of a Bachelor Degree or higher qualification.
-Study is often undertaken at university.
+Usually requires a level of skill equal to a Bachelor Degree or higher qualification.
+Study is often undertaken at a university.

-This chart shows a selection of jobs that have some relation to the subject of MATHS.
+This chart shows a selection of occupations that have some relation to the subject of Maths.
 The four education and training levels are to be used as a guide only.
-These levels indicate the most common education and/or entry requirements for these jobs.
+These levels indicate the most common education